tian1327/LOL/README.md

 # LOL
-Laugh or Lour, humor and offense detection using ColBERT model
+Laugh or Lour, humor and offense detection from Text data using ColBERT model

 Project for CSCE638 NLP course (Spring 2021).
 Task 7 for SemEval2021.

-We implemented ColBERT for Humor and Offense Detection in text data, comparing against the baselines using Perception and Naive Bayes.
+We implemented ColBERT and AlBERT for Humor and Offense Detection in text data, comparing against the baselines using Perception and Naive Bayes.
 Our ColBERT results achieved top-4 global ranking.

 This repo contains all the models and scripts we used for the project.
 The Data folder contains the training, dev, test, and augmented data.